"I know I'm probably starting to bore you..."

 In-universe examples only, please.
 This about other characters

 finding someone boring, not audience members.

 - In Harry Potter, Professor Binns is infamous for his ability to put students to sleep as soon as he starts teaching his class.

 - Gilles Ponsi in Reflections of Eterna has a tendency to bore the hell out of people near him, especially with his attempts at poetry, but is completely oblivious to this fact and takes offense at them not appreciating his company.

 - In Pride and Prejudice, everyone who knows Mr. Collins will use any excuse to avoid his pomposity and endless sycophantry towards Lady Catherine de Bourgh.

-- Pride and Prejudice: Miss Mary Bennet.
-Her recitations of what she's read are usually found to be tiresome by the rest of her family.
+- Miss Mary Bennet's recitations of what she's read are usually found to be tiresome by the rest of her family.

 - Frank Pickle of The Vicar of Dibley loves to tell the story of that time the pub completely ran out of crisps and does enthralling impressions of his second cousin, before and after tonsillectomy.

 - Father Austin Purcell of Father Ted, resident Motor Mouth who the other priests despite getting into a conversation with.
 Inverted with Father Fitzgerald, who is aware of his extremely dreary, boring voice and actually manages to use it as a Chekhov's Gun.

 - In the Ripping Yarns episode "The Testing of Eric Olthwaite" Eric is considered extremely boring to everyone due to his interests: rain, shovels, and black pudding.
 After he gets a job at a bank and gets kidnapped by a bank robber who it turns out has the same interests.
 They go on a "crime" wave of measuring rainfall and he becomes interesting to the general public, despite not changing at all.